-- Learn from staff with extensive industry experience as you engage with real marketing projects
+- Learn from staff with extensive industry and research experience as you engage with applied course content

-- Study specialist marketing modules in the key areas of branding, enterprise, management and digital marketing
+- Study specialist marketing modules in the key areas of research, consumer behaviour, integrated communications, management, branding, ethics and digital

-- Our graduates take up careers within a range of prestigious organisations, while some start their own businesses
+- Our graduates take up careers within a range of local, national and global organisations, while some start their own businesses

-How do you make a product or service stand out in a global economy where consumers have more choice than ever?
+“Just Do it”, “You’re Not You When You’re Hungry”, “Got Milk?”, “Maybe She’s Born With It, Maybe It’s…”.
+These powerful marketing campaigns are imprinted into today’s consumer psyche.
+So how do you make a product or service stand out in a global economy where consumers have more choice than ever?
 Sophisticated marketing is at the heart of any successful business.
-Our programme equips you with the digital, analytical and creative skills to succeed in this dynamic and competitive industry with diverse sectors, roles and career paths.

 Pre-approved for a Masters